L-tech/WavePortal/README.md

 # WavePortal
 My First Blockchain project powered by solidity and Ethereum that enables individuals wave at you and stand a chance of winning some ether by doing so.
-Project thought by Buildspace

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.